hackupc/legal-page/_documents/terms_and_conditions.md

 **The "Organizer"** refers to HACKERS AT UPC, with NIF/VAT G66642778 and address at C/ Jordi Girona, num.
 1, Campus Nord UPC, Edifici Omega, D.S102, 08034, Barcelona (Spain) and contact e-mail address [contact@hackupc.com](mailto:contact@hackupc.com).

-**The "On site Participant"** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer by competing in the Hackathon.
+**The "Participant"** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer by competing in the Hackathon.

-**The "Online Participant"** refers to the participant that attends the hackathon in the online modality exclusively.

 **The "Attendee"** refers to any User who decides to sign up accepting these T&C and participates in the event organized by the Organizer in any other role that is not the role of Participant.
 It includes the following: Sponsor, Judge, Mentor, Organizer, Volunteer and other attendees.

 **The event "HackUPC"** refers to the Event organized by the **Organizer**, which is a Hackathon.
 Hackathons are awesome events full of creativity, technology, and passionate tech-related students collaborating and creating.
-This year, 2022, HackUPC will be held online and in-person in a hybrid format using a combination of our own and third-party services such as online platforms for collaboration, communications, and participants registration.
+In 2023, HackUPC will be held in a fully in-person format.

 **The "Swag"** refers to any gift provided by **The Organizer** or any HackUPC sponsor or partner in any physical or online form with no cost.